 Inspired by the Steiner philosophy, the Whole Family Rhythms Guides are a step-by-step walk through the seasons – setting intentions, creating rhythms, expressing gratitude and embracing the natural world.
 Each guide offers gentle encouragement for those wanting to create rhythm in the home, one that serves and nourishes the whole family.

 If you’re anything like me, you might adore the idea of a Steiner-based home rhythm but might find it difficult to implement in your schedule.
 Perhaps it all seems a little too esoteric for you?
 Or perhaps you are inspired by the concept but just don’t know how to start?

 Many think that rhythm lacks the structure of routine and are critical of its productivity.
 But think of rhythm as having a fluid structure, an ebb and a flow, one that can change pace depending on the weather or your mood.
 When you look at it this way, you see that rhythm is the perfect structure for families with young children; nothing is set in stone, it can all be put to the side if need be.
 But on those days when rhythm is craved, there is much comfort in knowing what’s coming next.
 It helps our children feel secure, comfortable and at ease.

-Meagan is a mother and creative who recently made the move back to her native Canada with husband, Brad and their four children, North, 8, Indigo, (almost 6), Juniper, 3 and Sage, 1.
+Meagan is a mother and creative who recently made the move back to her native Canada with husband, Brad and their four children.
 I recently interviewed her about motherhood, Steiner philosophy and the importance of rhythm in the family home.
 I hope you find her words as thought provoking as I did.